 Understanding income-producing investments—and how they might behave as interest rates rise—can help guide your search for income.Read More

 Nowadays, as people live longer and longer, one of the chief concerns of older Americans is making sure they won't outlive their money.
 And retirees, perhaps most of all, have felt the pinch of lower rates, with their savings and fixed income portfolios earning next to nothing.
-That challenge should ease a bit as rates rise—but retirees may need to review and adjust their existing asset allocations.
+That challenge is easing a bit as rates rise—but retirees may need to review and adjust their existing asset allocations accordingly.

-"Even a very slow increase in interest rates will likely mark a major change for investors." — Karin Kimbrough, Head of Macro and Economic Policy, Merrill Lynch Wealth Management
+"Even a very slow increase in interest rates will likely mark a major change for investors."– Karin Kimbrough, head of Investment Strategy at Merrill Lynch Wealth Management.

 Just be aware that those potential benefits come with some risks—for example, that unless you buy inflation protection your buying power could wane; you might die too soon to recoup your investment; or the insurer promising your payments could fail.

-Meanwhile, for the other bucket, you might consider investing your remaining funds in a diversified but more aggressively allocated portfolio that you don't plan to touch for the next 15 years.
+Meanwhile, for the other bucket, you might consider investing your remaining funds in a diversified but more aggressively allocated portfolio that you don't plan to touch for at least another decade.
 Potentially, those assets can grow long-term while you spend the income from your immediate annuity.
 This strategy may not work for those who are near retirement or won't accept the additional risks that are associated with more aggressive investments.

 Another option is to consider blue-chip stocks that have a history of paying dividends, or quarterly payments to stockholders, which are currently higher than the yields on many bonds.
 To complement that, you could go with a fixed income portfolio concentrated in investments whose yields remain low now—such as U.S. Treasuries, municipal bonds and certificates of deposit (CDs)—but could be replaced as they mature with newer fixed-income investments that are likely to provide more generous payments years from now when interest rates are potentially higher.